-Use channel lock pliers to remove the slip nut connecting the sink drain pipe to the sink drain.
-If your sink drain has a built in stopper this will not be necessary.
+Use tongue-and-groove pliers to remove the slip nut connecting the sink drainpipe to the sink drain.
+If your sink drain has a built-in stopper, this will not be necessary.
 You will need to disconnect the stopper mechanism from the pull stem.
 There is a thumbscrew that connects the two.
 Turn the thumb screw counterclockwise to release the stopper mechanism.

 Use a pipe wrench to remove the retaining nut securing the sink drain to the sink.
 If necessary, tap the sink drain from the bottom to break the old plumber's putty seal.
 Lift the sink drain out and inspect it.
-Clean the sink hole using a plastic putty knife to remove any plumber's putty.
+Clean the sink hole using a plastic putty knife to remove plumber's putty.
 If the sink flange is bent or damaged, replace it.
-Most likely you will only need to clean the underneath of the flange to remove old cracked plumber's putty.
+Most likely, you will only need to clean underneath the flange to remove old, cracked plumber's putty.

 Roll a small ball of plumber's putty in the palm of your hands to form a thin rope.
 Set the rope of plumber's putty on the underside of the sink drain flange.
 Set the sink drain back into the sink and press it firmly in place.
 Attach the retaining nut to the sink drain from underneath the sink.

 Wrap plumber's tape around any pipe threads.
 Reconnect all of the pipes in the order they were removed.
-Tighten down all of the slip nuts using the channel locks.
+Tighten down all of the slip nuts using tongue-and-groove pliers.

 Shut off water to the house.

-Use channel lock pliers to remove the slip nut connecting the sink trap to the wall drain pipe.
-Disconnect the drain pipe from the sink drain directly underneath the sink.
+Use tongue-and-groove pliers to remove the slip nut connecting the sink trap to the wall drainpipe.
+Disconnect the drainpipe from the sink drain directly underneath the sink.
 Remove the drain assembly from the sink cabinet.
 You will have the sink trap and tail piece in one piece.